carla-simulator/carla/Docs/map_customization.md

   - StaticMesh: The mesh to be repeated along the spline.
   - ForWardAxis: Changes the mesh axis to be alingned with the spline.
   - Material: Overrides the mesh' default material.
-  - Colission Enabled: Chooses the tipe of colission to use with this all
+  - Colission Enabled: Chooses the tipe of colission to use.
   - Gap distance: Places a Gap between each repeated mesh, for repetitive non continuous walls: bush chains, bollards...